pellcorp/creality-wiki/docs/cartographer_flashing.md

 ### Creating a Live USB Key

-You should create a live USB with Ubuntu 24.04 Desktop, make sure the USB is at least 8GB in size!
+You should create a live USB with Ubuntu 24.04 (25.04 also works) Desktop, make sure the USB is at least 8GB in size!

 <https://ubuntu.com/tutorials/try-ubuntu-before-you-install#1-getting-started>